Foreign relations of India: Europe

 Diplomatic ties with Spain started in 1956.
 The first Spanish embassy was established in Delhi in 1958.
 India and Spain have had a cordial relationship with each other, especially after the establishment of democracy in Spain in 1978.
 Spain has been a main tourist spot for Indians over the years.
-Many presidents including Prathibha Patil visited Spain.
-The royal family of Spain has always liked the humble nature of the Indian government and they have thus paid several visits to India.
-There was no direct flight from India to Spain but it all changed in 1986 when Iberian travels started to fly directly from Mumbai to Madrid.
-However, it was stopped in 22 months.
-In 2006 this issue of the direct flight was reconsidered to improve the ties between India and Spain.
+Many presidents, including Prathibha Patil, visited Spain.
+The royal family of Spain has always liked the humble nature of the Indian government, and they have thus paid several visits to India.
+There was no direct flight from India to Spain, but it all changed in 1986 when Iberia started to fly directly from Mumbai to Madrid.
+However, it was stopped after 22 months.
+In 2006, this issue of the direct flight was reconsidered to improve the ties between India and Spain.
 "Zindagi Na Milegi Dobara" was shot completely in Spain in 2011.
 The tourism ministry of Spain is using this movie to promote tourism to Spain in India.